User Commands lftp(1)

 ftp:use-mdtm-overloaded (boolean)

-when true, lftp uses two argument MDTM command to set
+when true, lftp uses two argument MDTM command to set file modification time on up‐

 ftp:use-site-idle (boolean)

-when true, lftp sends `SITE IDLE' command with net:idle
+when true, lftp sends `SITE IDLE' command with net:idle argument.
+Default is false.

 ftp:use-site-utime (boolean)

-when true, lftp sends 5-argument `SITE UTIME' command
+when true, lftp sends 5-argument `SITE UTIME' command to set file modification time on

 ftp:use-site-utime2 (boolean)

-when true, lftp sends 2-argument `SITE UTIME' command
+when true, lftp sends 2-argument `SITE UTIME' command to set file modification time on

-enabled, 2-argument command is tried first.
+ment command is tried first.

 ftp:use-size (boolean)